rkuma183/wilsonmar.github.io/_posts/2017-07-30-java-spring-rest-api-sample.md

 {% include _toc.html %}

-This article introduces how Spring programs works by examining a simple Java Spring client program that calls a REST API (without authentication, GUI, or database):
+This article introduces how Spring programs works by examining a simple Java Spring client program that calls a REST API (without authentication, GUI, or database).

+This article describes the code you taking a <strong>hands-on</strong> approach where I introduce concepts <strong>after</strong> asking you to take an action, so that you have a <strong>visual</strong> image to go with my commentary.

+> If any of this doesn't work for you or doesn't make sense to you, please reach out to me.

+0. Click on the URL to a REST API written in Spring:

    <a target="_blank" href="https://gturnquist-quoters.cfapps.io/api/random">
    <strong>https://gturnquist-quoters.cfapps.io/api/random</strong></a>